bryanwongyk/vsavic.netlify.app/README.md

 This page will feature a contact form, the different social media and emails to contact the clubs' committees.

 ## 4.2 Responsiveness
-The current, actual website for the club lacks responsiveness leading to non-user friendly displays on mobile devices.
+> In-progress.
+The website currently only fits a mobile view, but full responsiveness is still not complete.

 I will be using a 'mobile-first' approach in designing my mock-up, and use media queries to ensure responsiveness.